LeoLiaojh/Data-Mining-class-project-on-R/README.md

 # Data-Mining-class-project-on-R
 This is my DATA-MINING class final project (individual) that performing data analytics on R.

 IT 531 - Data Mining
 Prof. Kasralikar
 Final Project
 Junhao Liao

 The scripts are stored in the "scripts" folder.
 Scripts start from milestone1.R, preprocessing.R, and the rest of files.
 All graph results are stored in the "imgs" folder.
 Dataset is downloaded from https://www.kaggle.com/azathoth42/myanimelist/home

+Performed data analytics:
+1. Basic statistics and graphs;
+2. Classification with Decision Tree;
+3. Association Rules with Apriori;
+3. K-means Clustering;
+4. Item-based recommendations with Collaborative Filtering.